line/armeria/site/src/sphinx/server-basics.rst

     future.join();

-As described in the example, ``service()`` and ``serviceUnder()`` perform an exact match and a prefix match on a request path respectively. `ServerBuilder`_ also provides advanced path mapping such as regex and glob pattern matching.
+As described in the example, ``service()`` and ``serviceUnder()`` perform an exact match and a prefix match on a request path respectively. :api:`ServerBuilder` also provides advanced path mapping such as regex and glob pattern matching.

-Also, we decorated the second service using LoggingService_, which logs all requests and responses.
+Also, we decorated the second service using :api:`LoggingService`, which logs all requests and responses.
 You might be interested in decorating a service using other decorators, for example to gather metrics.

 You can also use an arbitrary object that's annotated by the ``@Path`` annotation using ``annotatedService()``.